New England Collegiate Baseball League: Season structure

 In the 2021 season, the league was divided into two seven-team divisions, the North Division and the South Division.
 During the regular season, teams played 44 regular-season games, solely against division opponents, because of COVID-19 travel concerns.
 Scheduled doubleheaders were seven-inning games.

 The top four teams from each division qualified for the eight-team playoff bracket, in which teams played best-of-three series to determine the champion.

 For 2022, the NECBL went to three divisions, with a single pair of games against each out-of-division team.
+The league retained the three-division format through the 2024 season.
+In 2025, the NECBL returned to the two-division format with six teams in the North Division and seven in the South.

 Past champions

-In the NECBL's history, the most successful team is the Newport Gulls, with six league championships and eleven championship series appearances (including one championship appearance as the Cranston, Rhode Island-based Rhode Island Gulls).
-The Keene Swamp Bats are next with five league titles and the North Shore Navigators have four.
+In the NECBL's history, the most successful team is the Newport Gulls, with eight league championships and thirteen championship series appearances (including one championship appearance as the Cranston, Rhode Island–based Rhode Island Gulls).
+The Keene Swamp Bats are next with six league titles, and the North Shore Navigators have four.